oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 * You are either a tenancy administrator, or has access to a tenancy administrator for the policy setup described in *Lab 1, Task 1*
     * *Note:* If you are not a tenancy administrator, begin with *Lab 1, Task 2* after the tenancy administrator has assigned permissions in *Lab 1, Task 1*
 * Accessibility to your tenancy's [home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm)
-* Sufficient resource availability within your home region for: 1 Compartment, 1 Group, 1 Dynamic Group, 1 Policy, 1 Object Storage Bucket, 1 Data Labeling Dataset, 1710 Data Labeling Dataset Records
+* Sufficient resource availability within your home region for: 1 Compartment, 1 Group, 1 Dynamic Group, 1 Policy, 1 Object Storage Bucket, 1 Data Labeling Dataset, 1710 Data Labeling Dataset records
 * *Not required, though beneficial*: Familiarity with a command-line interface (CLI) text editor (e.g. vi, nano, emacs)
 * *Not required, though beneficial*: Familiarity with [OCI-CLI](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cliconcepts.htm)
 * *Not required, though beneficial*: Familiarity with Python

-## **Task 1:** Identity and Access Management (IAM) Setup
+## **Task 1:** Identity and Access Management (IAM) setup
 *\[10 minutes\]*

 Before you start using OCI Data Labeling, you or your tenancy administrator should set up the following Identity and Access Management (IAM) configuration: